 I obtained my Bachelor’s in Education with a Language Arts major from Michigan State University in 2009 and also received my endorsement in Cognitive Impairments K-12 through Eastern Michigan University in 2011.
 I plan to continue my Master’s in Special Education beginning Winter semester 2019.

-EMU Bright Futures at Roosevelt-McGrath Elementary serves second, third, and fourth grade students.
+EMU Bright Futures at Roosevelt-McGrath Elementary serves second, third, fourth and fifth grade students.
 Our program goals are academic intervention and extensions, social-emotional learning, student voice/choice and active student engagement.
 Club offerings at R-M include Seasonal Crafts, Engineering Experts, Ultimate Challenge, Helping Hands, Tech Madness and many more!
-We are a brand-new site at Roosevelt-McGrath but we are already feeling the love from all of the staff, parents and students.
-We will continue to strengthen our program this year and we are already off to a great start!
+This will be our second year at Roosevelt-McGrath and we have some amazing staff, parents and students.
+We will continue to strengthen our program this year and try new things!